cryptr-auth/cryptr-react-native/README.md

 ### Components

-This SDK also includes Component to simplify your integration.
+This SDK also includes Components to simplify your integration.

 - `SsoSigInButton` to login using SSO (hides when session is already active [`autoHide={false}` to disable])